adroste/tableapp/README.md

 ### high priority

+- [x] docs: update deployment docs
+- [x] client: remove query-string and replace it with URLSearchParams API
+- [ ] github ci for docker build and publish
+- [x] fix (client): index.js:1517 Warning: Please use `require("history").createBrowserHistory` instead of `require("history/createBrowserHistory")`.
+Support for the latter will be removed in the next major release.
+- [x] remove https/ssl from backend
+- [x] read custom config from runtime environment instead of compiling it into the build
 - [x] fix navigation bug: when switching to last active event, loader spins endless
 - [x] set default mail notifications for new entries
 - [x] add link to change notification settings to mail templates